grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # (experimental) Maximum number of rule groups per tenant by namespace.
 Value is
 # a map, where each key is the namespace and value is the number of rule groups
-# allowed in the namespace (int64).
+# allowed in the namespace (int).
 On the command line, this map is given in a
 # JSON format.
 The number of rule groups specified has the same meaning as
 # -ruler.max-rule-groups-per-tenant, but only applies for the specific
 # namespace.
 If specified, it supersedes -ruler.max-rule-groups-per-tenant.